Dineth14/Dineth14/README.md

 ---

-# 👋 Welcome to My World
+# 👋 HELLO

 🔥 "Imagine a world where machines move with intelligence, websites build themselves, and ideas spark revolutions."
 That’s the world I’m building.

-I’m **Dineth Perera**, a second-year Electronics and Telecommunication Engineering undergraduate with an unmatched drive to **innovate**, **automate**, and **inspire**.
+I’m **Dineth Perera**, a second-year Electronics and electrical Engineering undergraduate with an unmatched drive to **innovate**, **automate**, and **inspire**.
 With a mind wired for robotics, signal systems, and AI, I’m on a mission to build impactful tech—from intelligent traffic systems and hybrid line-followers to AI website generators that convert thoughts into code.

 But that’s only half the story.